neakovalainen/musicrecapp/README.md

 - the user will get recommended music based on what their friends have posted (something very simple, I don't want to overdo it)
 - i like the idea that the user could personalise their own profile, but I'm not yet sure

-what is the current situation of the app?
+## What is the current situation of the app?
 - the user can register their account
 - the user can log in
-    - currently logging in is possible just by simply pressing the button because i wanted to implement proper logging in at a later stage (meaning you can simply press log in without writing a username or a password)
+    - currently logging in is possible just by simply pressing the button because I wanted to implement proper logging in at a later stage (meaning you can simply press log in without writing a username or a password)
 - there is a home page where the user can post text based messages
     - when the message is shown at the homepage, the user can see the time when the message was sent
     - because logging in doesn't work properly yet, the user cannot see who posted the message as of now (@ghostposter placeholder)
 - from the homepage the user can navigate to their profile
-    - in profile there are written the fuctionalities i want to add
+    - in profile there are written the fuctionalities I want to add
     - again, because logging in doesn't yet work correctly, the profile will at this point look identical to all users
 - from the homepage the user can log out
     - as of now it's just a href that takes the user to the logging in page